guaxinim9/quartz/The Fractal Tribe Manifesto.md

 Let us become as tribes again.
 Gather our people.
 Pool our resources.
 Let us get together, commit to each other, and forge a life as one.

+> In terms of, say, computer technology, we are heading for cottage economies, where the most important industrial activities can be carried on in any little individual shack anywhere on the globe.
+That is, the most important designs and the most important activities can be programmed by individuals in the most remote areas. -McLuhan

+> Another important point is that small, diversified farms always produce more per unit of land, water, and energy than large monocultures.
+So we have to turn this lie around that there are too many people now to localize, too many people to have small farms.
+It’s exactly the opposite. - Helena Norberg-Hodge
 ### The Tribe

 To be is to give.
 To receive is to reify the other’s being.
 We become ourselves only through the other.